ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-series/index.md

 In data-rich charts with multiple overlapping series it might be difficul to tell one series from another when hovering a series data point or a legend item.
-To make the hovered series stand out, we can highlighting it, while dimming other chart series at the same time, as illustrated by the example below.
+To make the hovered series stand out, we can highlight it, while dimming other chart series at the same time, as illustrated by the example below.

 <chart-example title='Overlapping Series' name='lines' type='generated'></chart-example>